-The sample shall be random and include providers who have not been already reviewed by MCOs within a calendar year and who have at least 5 unique members with at least 3 claims each, submitted 9 months from the date that the provider list is to be submitted to the MCO Master List holder.
-Exception: Crisis Response Services and Personal Care Services with identified claims on at least 1 member that have been submitted 9 months from the date that the provider list is to be submitted to the MCO Master List holder.
-(Crisis Response Services includes Crisis Stabilization, Mobile Crisis Response, Community Brief Crisis Support, and Behavioral Health Crisis Care.)
+At a minimum, the MCO's sampling approach shall result in a statistically significant representative sample with a confidence interval of 95% + or - 5 for each level of care.
+The sample shall be random and include providers who have served at least one member during the review period.
 Levels of care include mental health outpatient, substance use outpatient, and residential.
 Additional levels of care may be added at the discretion of LDH.
-The sample will be based on the total numbers from the collaborative pool identified as eligible providers by the MCOs.
+The statistical significance will be based on the total numbers from the collaborative pool identified as eligible providers by the MCOs.
 For instance, the combined MCO list totals 100 providers.
-After removing the ineligible providers (refer to frequency of reviews), the total number of providers shared across MCOs is 80.
-The list of 80 providers is deduplicated and used to determine the representative sample size for the review quarter, and each MCO will be assigned providers for review.
-Assignment considers the MCO with the most claims for any given provider.
-Assignments shall be distributed across the MCOs in a manner that is fair and equitable.
+After removing the ineligible providers (reviewed within 12 months, under SIU, etc.), the total number of providers shared across MCOs is 80.
+The list of 80 providers is deduplicated and used to determine statistically significant representative sample size for the review quarter, and each MCO will be assigned providers for review.
+Assignment considers the MCOs in a manner that is fair and equitable.

-The MCOs will utilize a random sample generator for unique member selection based off claims and/or authorizations identified during the 9 months from the date that the provider list is to be submitted to the MCO Master List holder.
-In addition to the providers identified by the random sample, any providers who were involved in Adverse Incidents and/or Quality of Care investigations may be added to the sample for quality monitoring review (if not already part of the generated sample).
+The MCOs will utilize a random sample generator for unique member selection based off claims and/or authorizations identified during the 6-month period prior to the review quarter.
+In addition to the providers identified by the random sample, any providers who were involved in

+Adverse Incidents and/or Quality of Care investigations may be added to the sample pool for quality monitoring review (if not already part of the generated sample).